 Time for Tea

-Enjoy a free brew – a custom tea blend made by a group of Torus Housing residents from Clockface with artists Yara and Davina, in collaboration with Tony from Leaf Tea, Liverpool.
-More info here.
+Enjoy a free brew - a custom tea blend made by a group of Torus Housing residents from Clockface with artists Yara and Davina, in collaboration with Tony from Leaf Tea, Liverpool.
+Click here for more info here.

 Take a seat, talk with friends, or even strangers.
 Artist Lois Weaver and U3A St Helens invite you to gather under the awning of care.
-More info here.
+Click here for more info.

 Children’s Play Area

 Watch your little ones play while you enjoy a cuppa on the Together Table.

 A series of colourful paintings by award-winning Indonesian artist and campaigner exploring her own experiences of mental health.

 Change Grow Live - Monsters (a collaboration with Hana Madness)

 A series of colourful characters made by service users from Change Grow Live, sharing stories of recovery and how we are understood by our community.
 Click here for more info here.